PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

 This method creates a large object in the database.
-The mode can be defined by OR-ing the constants defined in the :mod:`pg` module (:const:`INV_READ`, :const:`INV_WRITE` and :const:`INV_ARCHIVE`).
+The mode can be defined by OR-ing the constants defined in the :mod:`pg` module (:const:`INV_READ`, and :const:`INV_WRITE`).
 Please refer to PostgreSQL user manual for a description of the mode values.

 getlo -- build a large object from given oid [LO]
 -------------------------------------------------